ploomber/ploomber/doc/get-started/basic-concepts.rst

 you the products of ``raw``, which we use as input, and a new ``product`` variable that we use to store our outputs.

 The cell injection process also happens when opening the notebook/script in Jupyter.
-:ref:`Click here <modifying-the-upstream-variable>` to learn more about cell injection and the integration with Jupyter.
+Learn more about :ref:`Cell injection and Jupyter integration <modifying-the-upstream-variable>`.

 .. note::